 Continuing claims are the number of people filing for unemployment benefits who have already filed an initial claim.
 In order to be included in continuing claims, the person must be covered by unemployment insurance and currently receiving benefits.
 They must have been unemployed for at least a week after filing the initial claim, per Department of Labor specifications.

-There are currently 17,660 continued claims in Clark during the week of May 26, 2024 a decrease of 315,570 continued claims from a maximum of 333,230 in the week of May 16, 2020.
-Clark accounts for 79.7% for the 22,161 continued claims in the state.
+As of the week of Oct 27, 2024, there are currently 19,516 continued claims in Las Vegas-Henderson-Paradise MSA, which represents a decrease of 313,714 continued claims from a maximum of 333,230 in the week of May 16, 2020.
+Las Vegas-Henderson-Paradise MSA accounts for 82.93% of the state’s total of 23,533 continued claims.

 Occupational Employment Statistics